duyvt6663/portfolio/index.md

 My complete implementation of assignments and projects in [***CS189/289A: Introduction to Machine Learning***](https://www.eecs189.org/) by UC Berkeley (Fall, 2023).

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/duyvt6663/CS189_FALL_2023)

+**Jack’s Car Rentals**: A reinforcement learning problem where the goal is to maximize the profit of a car rental company by deciding how many cars to move between two locations every night.
+The model used is a Markov Decision Process. ([GitHub](https://github.com/duyvt6663/CS189_FALL_2023/tree/main/HW6))

 <!-- --- -->
 <!-- ### Detect Non-negative Airline Tweets: BERT for Sentiment Analysis